-- Wrotham School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students. - Wrotham School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Michael Cater and Nigel Newman a member of the senior leadership team and Stefan Hargreaves. governor, are responsible for ensuring that our Wrotham School has met, and/ or is working towards meeting the DfE cyber security standards for schools and colleges.
+- Wrotham School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students. - Wrotham School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Laura Abbott, Nigel Newman, a member of the senior leadership team and James Emmitt.
+Governor, are responsible for ensuring that our Wrotham School has met, and/or is working towards meeting the DfE cyber security standards for schools and colleges.